Medacorp/Luigi-s-Mansion/Documentation/Furniture variables.md

 ```
 furniture:{
     gallery_portrait:{ //Used only by gallery portraits if the 3DS Remake add-on is installed.
 If not all the fields are present this gallery portrait's portrait battles are disabled.
-        x:X, //The integer X coordinate to return to when the portrait battle ends.
+        x:X, //The integer/double X coordinate to return to when the portrait battle ends.
-        y:X, //The integer Y coordinate to return to when the portrait battle ends.
+        y:X, //The integer/double Y coordinate to return to when the portrait battle ends.
-        z:X //The integer Z coordinate to return to when the portrait battle ends.
+        z:X //The integer/double Z coordinate to return to when the portrait battle ends.
         x_rotation:X //The X rotation to return to when the portrait battle ends.
         x_rotation:Y //The Y rotation to return to when the portrait battle ends.
     }